Jani Allan: 2013–2023 Jani Confidential and freelance

 In June 2015, the Daily Maverick published Allan's op-ed piece on forgiveness.
 June also saw the publication of Allan's guest column in The Big Issue South Africa that was marketed as the Just Jani Allan column on the front cover.

 In July 2015, Allan became a regular columnist at BizNews.
 In November 2015, the Daily Maverick published Allan's op-ed piece on feminism in popular culture.
 Cape Town academic Rhoda Kadalie praised the "well-written" piece "on feminism because it is truly controversial in many ways.
 Jani deals with the nexus of race, sex, wealth and beauty as pertains to the entertainment industry and her critiques are valid."
 Allan's column for the special annual edition of the Big Issue South Africa was published in December 2015.
-In the same month the Daily Maverick published Allan's widely circulated open letter column to her former editor, Tertius Myburgh.
+That same month, the Daily Maverick published Allan's widely circulated open letter column to her former editor, Tertius Myburgh.
 Allan wrote the column following the revelation of several spy allegations against Myburgh.

 In August 2018, she wrote a cover story for the Weekliks supplement of Rapport and retold her experiences meeting the late Magnus Malan in light of the Bird Island scandal.
 In October of the same year she wrote a long-form piece for Fair Lady magazine about her second marriage.

 In April 2019, Rapport published a guest piece by Allan for the upcoming 2019 South African general election.
 In the piece, Allan expressed support for Helen Zille and Mangosuthu Buthelezi.
 In 2020, Allan wrote more regularly for Rapport.
 The newspaper published Allan's obituary piece for Sol Kerzner and a piece she wrote about COVID-19 in the United States, both cover stories for the Weekliks supplement.
 She also wrote for the newspaper about Joe Biden sexual assault allegation and Black Lives Matter protests in United States.

-RT (Russia Today)

-In April 2020 Allan began writing opinion columns for RT (formerly Russia Today), the Russian TV network and news agency.
+In April 2020, Allan began writing opinion columns for RT (formerly Russia Today), the Russian TV network and news agency.